Son Kuy: Legend of the upside-down chheu teal tree

 In 1821, it is said that Chavay Kuy planted a rare chheu teal tree upside down.
 According to legend if the tree thrived, that would mean Khmer Krom would thrive as well.
 This tree is still identified by locals in Preah Trapeang province, in the modern-day province of Trà Vinh in Vietnam.

 Pagoda of Preah Trapeang

-Wat Bo Sal Reac, situated in the provincial seat of Preah Trapeang (Tea Vinh), was patronized by the family of Son Sann, a Cambodian resistance leader, in a desire to renew the site as a place of memory of Son Kuy.
-Son San had served as Prime Minister under Sihanouk and had led a major faction of the resistance against post-Khmer Rouge Vietnamese occupation of Cambodia.
+Wat Bo Sal Reac, situated in the provincial seat of Preah Trapeang (Trà Vinh), was patronized by the family of Son Sann, a Cambodian resistance leader, in a desire to renew the site as a place of memory of Son Kuy.
+Son San had served as prime minister under Sihanouk and had led a major faction of the resistance against post-Khmer Rouge Vietnamese occupation of Cambodia.
 Son Sann was believed to the direct grandson of Son Kuy, whose stupa is kept at the pagoda.
 The completion of Oknha Kuy's stupa became a symbol for the healing of the racial rift between Kampuchea Krom and Vietnam.